-Issue Implications Sign-off Equalities The recommendations do not propose a change in service that require an equalities impact assessment.
-Rich Clarke Head of Audit Partnership Crime and Disorder The Policy aims to improve the Council's approach in dealing with specific forms of crime.
-3 January 2018 Procurement The Policy does not require any immediate procurement.
+Issue Implications Sign-off Data Protection use information to help identify and address risks of Economic Crime.
+The Policy also sets out that we will share information with others where useful and efficient.
+We will undertake all data sharing in line with applicable laws and policies.
+Equalities The recommendations do not propose a change in service that require an equalities impact assessment Rich Clarke Head of Audit Partnership Crime and Disorder The Policy aims to improve the Council's approach in dealing with specific forms of crime.
+1 February 2018 Procurement The Policy does not require any immediate procurement.
 Any future procurement exercises for products or services that would enhance our approach will be undertaken in line with applicable Contract Standing Orders.